-It is widely accepted that at least 24 months of hormonal therapy is needed to control the disease, but 18 months may also be enough.
+It is widely accepted that at least 24 months of ADT is needed to control the disease, but 18 months may also be enough.
 For those who have a radical prostatectomy, radiation therapy is given after the surgery.
 This is called adjuvant or salvage radiation therapy.
 It is a standard of care for prostate cancer with extraprostatic extension, which is when the tumor has spread to nearby areas outside the prostate gland.
 Those with a high risk of bone fractures may be given a bone-modifying drug on an osteoporosis treatment dose and schedule (see "Bone-modifying drugs” above).

 Watchful waiting may be considered for older adults who are not expected to live for a long time and whose cancer is not causing symptoms or for those who have another, more serious illness.